KennethanCeyer/resume/README.md

 - **Language**
    - Korean: native
    - English: no problem in business
-   - Japanese: jerk but very fond
+   - Japanese: Can express and understand my will at the meeting

 - **Attitude**
    - active, aggressive